hugsy/gef/docs/install.md

   * `ps`
   * `python3`

-Those tools are included by defautl in many modern distributions.
+Those tools are included by default in many modern distributions.
 If they're missing, you can use your OS package manager to install them.

 ### GDB